apache/flink/docs/monitoring/back_pressure.md

 ### Sampling In Progress

-This means that the JobManager triggered a sample of the running tasks.
+This means that the JobManager triggered a back pressure sample of the running tasks.
 With the default configuration, this takes about 5 seconds to complete.

 Note that clicking the row, you trigger the sample for all subtasks of this operator.